AndMastro/EdgeSHAPer/README.md

 The code above shows a basic usage of EdgeSHAPer to obtain explanations in terms of Shapley values for the edges of the graph under study. ```M``` is the number of Monte Carlo sampling steps to perform to obtain an approximation of the Shapley values.
 In the source file details on additional parameters can be found.

+For more functions, classes and advanced usage and visualization, see our [STAR Protocols publication](https://doi.org/10.1016/j.xpro.2022.101887) with detailed explanations on how to use our tool.

 The method works for graph classification tasks, but a node classification extension is planned in the future.

 For any clarification on how to use the tool, feel free to drop an [email](mailto:mastropietro@diag.uniroma1.it).